Tatohead/Console-Iconset/README.md

 # Console-Iconset
 Original set of icons on existing game consoles and some variants.
 ##### Disclaimer:
 <sub>The objects may apppear slightly off compared to the physical object due to lack of references.
 Not all consoles/variants will be listed since they have yet to be made.
 Some are enlisted together due to running the same software or language.
 I will not post them on other sites for personal reasons.
-However, feel free to use these icons in projects just don't claim them as your own work is all I ask.</sub>
+However, feel free to use these icons in projects just don't claim the icons as your own work is all I ask.</sub>

 ---
 ## Table of Contents